 They rank you for long-tail keywords.

 It will be easier to start ranking if you’ve aimed for low-competition keywords because not many people are writing posts for those keywords.
 Then, with time and how people respond to your post, they will boost your rankings, and that same post will rank for multiple short-tail keywords.

-This strategy isn’t hard to implement, and if you’re looking to understand how I do this, please check out my SEO ebook that delves into this in detail.
+This strategy isn’t hard to implement, and if you’re looking to understand how I do this, please check out my SEO and Keywords bundle which delves into this in detail.

 4. Write more posts